NeoGeographyToolkit/StereoPipeline/docs/tools/gdal.rst

-If ASP was installed via conda, rather than using the release tarball (:numref:`installation`), make sure to activate that conda environment before using these tools or set the ``PROJ_LIB`` environmental variable to point to the ``share/proj`` subdirectory of the ASP conda environment.
+If ASP was installed via conda, rather than using the release tarball (:numref:`installation`), make sure to activate that conda environment before using these tools or set the ``PROJ_LIB`` and/or ``PROJ_DATA`` environmental variable to points to the ``share/proj`` subdirectory of the ASP conda environment.
 Otherwise there will be warnings about failing to find such a directory.
 This is a known PROJ issue.

 Certain conversion between datums using the GDAL/PROJ tools may need additional data, which can be stored either locally or fetched via a